jsheppard95/World_Weather_Analysis/README.md

 [Vacation_Itinerary.ipynb](Vacation_Itinerary/Vacation_Itinerary.ipynb) reads the [WeatherPy_vacation.csv](Vacation_Search/WeatherPy_vacation.csv)
 file and creates a travel itinerary map with driving routes between four user-specified cities in this dataset using [`gmaps directions layer`](https://jupyter-gmaps.readthedocs.io/en/latest/tutorial.html#directions-layer).
-It then includes the corresponding interactive map with markers for the hotel in each cit.
+It then includes the corresponding interactive map with markers for the hotel in each city.
 An example route between the Turkish cities of Talas, Silop, Fethiye, and Bayir is shown in [WeatherPy_travel_map.png](Vacation_Itinerary/WeatherPy_travel_map.png) along with its coresponding interactive map with weather information in
 [WeatherPy_travel_map_markers.png](Vacation_Itinerary/WeatherPy_travel_map_markers.png)